AlvinSheng/SLG-Deep-Learning/README.md

 ## Spring 2020

 Reading Deep Learning With R by Chollet and Allaire
+- This book utilizes the [Keras](https://keras.rstudio.com/index.html) package
+- Another book you may find useful is [Deep Learning](https://www.deeplearningbook.org/) by Goodfellow, Bengio, and Courville

 Meetings roughly every other Thursday 12pm-1 in SAS 1105.
 General structure: